joshfrench/om-wiki-fork/Documentation.md

 ```

 Called once when the component is about to be mounted into the DOM.
 A
-useful place to establish persistent information like core.async
+useful place to establish persistent information and control like
-channels.
+core.async channels and go loops.

 ### IDidMount